Liverpool John Moores University (LJMU) has a rich cultural heritage and traces its origins back to 1823.

 Programme Structure, Courses and Specification

 The academic team is made up of solicitors, barristers, former police officers, commercial professionals and academics, giving you a solid grounding in all aspects of the law.
 You will be taught in a mixture of large and small groups led by our experienced tutors.
 You will also be expected to study independently with tutor support.

-You study 20 courses over a period of three years to earn the BEng (Hons) Electrical and Electronic Engineering degree.
+You will study 18 courses over a period of three years to earn the Bachelor of Laws (LLB Hons.) degree.